TheStarViper/TheStarViper/README.md

-Im interested in robotics and can program in python and am learning c++ I can also video edit and 3d model
+Im interested in robotics and can program in python and c++ I can also video edit and 3d model